High school instructions

 Your transcript

-You may generate an official high school transcript at any time using the Download Transcript page.
+You may generate an official high school transcript at any time using the High School Transcript page.

 To facilitate generation of a complete transcript, enter your full name, projected graduation date and other requested information before clicking the Download button.
 (This information will be used only to facilitate the creation of your transcript, and will not be shared with any third parties.)